Man talking to female doctor about penis shrinkage

 Pinterest Logo

-For men experiencing penis shrinkage, it can create real problems.
-It is often associated with erectile dysfunction, and it can also lead to issues like difficulty urinating.
+Penis shrinkage can be distressing for many men and create real problems.
+It is often associated with erectile dysfunction (ED) and can lead to issues like difficulty urinating.
 Understandably, these issues can also affect men’s self-esteem.

-However, penis shrinkage is a common issue men experience, especially as they age.
-Read on for six reasons you may experience penis shrinkage.
+However, penis shrinkage is a relatively common issue men experience, especially with aging and certain medical or lifestyle factors.
+Read on for six reasons you may experience penis shrinkage and how to prevent or minimize it.

 What is considered “average” penis size?

-Before discussing shrinkage, let’s start with a question we often hear: “Do I have an average-sized penis?”
-Of course, everyone is different, and it is normal to fall outside of these ranges, but research from BJU International, one of the world's leading urology journals, found average penis size falls within the following ranges:
+Before discussing shrinkage, let’s start with a question urologists often hear: “Do I have an average-sized penis?”
+Of course, everyone is different, and it is normal to fall outside of these ranges, but research published in BJU International, one of the world's leading urology journals, found average penis size falls within the following ranges:

 • The average length of a flaccid penis: about 3.6 inches